tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-entire-doc-set-prompts.md

 **Output:**

 Provide a detailed report of inconsistencies, indicating what the discrepancy is, where it appears in the user guide, and other relevant details.
+When noting issues, indicate the file names where you find the issues.

 **Reference material:**